 Laurie Haggerty Dolian ’73 is being recognized for tennis.
 She was team captain during her senior year, when the women’s tennis team enjoyed its fourth consecutive winning season and placed fourth in Virginia.
 She also played field hockey and basketball at LC.
 After graduation, Laurie taught middle school and coached many youth sports teams while raising her three sons.
 She continued to excel in tennis.
 She was the Stamford Connecticut Women’s Singles Champion, and she plays competitive USTA tennis in Colorado, when she is not hiking, biking or skiing.

 Cotrena Liggon ’00, ’02 MEd is being recognized for Softball, for which she placed on the All ODAC First Team and received All State and All Region Honors.
 She was a graduate assistant softball coach while earning her master’s degree at LC.
-Cotrena has coached high school and Dixie softball since graduating from Lynchburg College, and she now coaches Cross Country at EC Glass High school.
+Cotrena has coached high school and Dixie softball since graduating from University of Lynchburg, and she now coaches Cross Country at EC Glass High school.

 Dr. Marie Lewis received a special citation for her work as a coach at LC.
 She came to LC in 1972 to coach women’s basketball and lacrosse, and encouraged the administration to add volleyball as a varsity sport in 1973.
 She served as professor and chair of the department of Health, Movement Science, and Recreation.
 During her 20 seasons on the Hornet volleyball bench, she won 59 percent of games.
 In basketball, her teams won 169 games in her 14 seasons from 1979-1992.
 She earned ODAC coach of the year for volleyball in 1999 and 2000 and for basketball in 1989.